HoerTech-gGmbH/openMHA/README.md

 ### macOS
 * There are some known issues with Octave under macOS.
 The openMHA GUI may not work correctly with octave.
 As an alternative Matlab can be used.

+## Proprietary fitting rules
+openMHA supports the DSLmio5 and NAL-NL2 fitting rules.
+The software libraries implementing these rules must be obtained from their respective authors.
+The openMHA team provides wrappers around these libraries which for legal reasons are not distributed as part of openMHA but as optional extras.
+Please the README_NALNL2.md and README_DSLmio5.md for more information

 ## Reference algorithms

 A collection of openMHA configuration files that implement signal